evanx/redex/README.md

 ## Alternatives

 The core functionality of Redix is quite trivial:
-- enable the configuration of multiple "processor" instances
+- enable the configuration of multiple "processor" instances (as components of a system)
 - enable sequential message-passing between processors